 to climate system inertia, constitute a planetary emergency for

 billions of people, all future generations of humanity, and all species.

 - leading health authorities have stated that climate change (already affecting human health around the world) is the health challenge of the 21st century, and that unless decisive action is taken now, the world will face "global public health and environmental catastrophe" (UK Faculty of Public Health, American Public Health Association, British Medical Association);

 - due to climate system inertia, we are committed (locked in) to a warming that is much higher than today's;

 - the United Nations Environment Program 2007 Global Environmental Outlook (GEO-4) warned that major ongoing global environmental issues plus climate change will "affect the survival and human well-being of both present and future generations";

-- deaths and disasters due to global climate change are already impacting the most vulnerable regional populations (especially children), who are also the most socio-economically deprived and least able to adapt (Global Humanitarian Forum, IPCC, Red Cross/Red Crescent, UN Office for the Coordination of Humanitarian Affairs);
+- deaths (hundreds of thousands per year) and disasters due to global climate change are already impacting the most vulnerable regional populations (especially children), who are also the most socio-economically deprived and least able to adapt (Global Humanitarian Forum, IPCC, Red Cross/Red Crescent, UN Office for the Coordination of Humanitarian Affairs);

-- increases in atmospheric CO2 levels are accelerating and methane is spiking due to carbon feedbacks;
+- increases in atmospheric CO2 levels are accelerating and methane is now increasing due to carbon feedbacks;

 - corals and other marine life will not survive the rapid warming and acidification of the ocean (there is already a 40 percent drop in phytoplankton populations);